 - Take a long walk/run prior to your flight so it helps you relax before you go.

 - Wear compression stockings, these can be found at any Walgreens, but the really good ones are the ones that you measure from your ankle to the knee and around the calf.
-Look here for some on amazon I found that seem to meet that criteria.
 I like the ones with the open toes because they seem cooler & don’t squish my toes if my legs start to swell slightly.
 When you sit down the blood vessels in your groin and behind your knees get cut off resulting in fluid retention in your feet and calves.
 It can set you up for a blood clot as well (no matter your age), unless you plan on walking every 30 minutes — which isn’t always possible because of the risk of running into turbulence.
 When I sit for long periods of time even at work the compression stockings save my life.
 You will be amazed at how much this helps your energy level by the time you reach your destination.

 - Utilize Jet Lag Rooster to properly plan your sleeping times make sure you start this at least 2 days prior to your departure.
 This was developed by a psychologist in Florida.